 Stressor #2: Altered co-occurrence with prey

 There are strong correlations between the apparent spatial-temporal “co-occurrence” of early life stage delta smelt with their prey and abundance of maturing adults in the subsequent autumn (r2 > 0.90 for larvae and > 0.70 for juveniles; BJ Miller and Tom Mongan, San Luis and Delta Mendota Water Authority, unpublished data).
 Similarly, Kimmerer (2008) recently published a statistically significant correlation between summer biomass of calanoid copepods in the low-salinity zone and an index of delta smelt survival from summer-autumn.
-Co-occurrence with prey is a secondary stressor stemming from species invasions and environmental manipulation that is affected by other stressors, including the spatial distribution of suitable delta smelt habitat (a function of X2, water quality, and submerged vegetation), water temperature, overbite clam grazing, entrainment of the food web components that support delta smelt (e.g., Jassby et al. 2002; DRERIP Food Webs model), and pesticide loading (DRERIP Contaminants Model), and possibly Microcystis blooms that poison copepods.
+Co-occurrence with prey is a secondary stressor stemming from species invasions and environmental manipulation that is affected by other stressors, including the spatial distribution of suitable delta smelt habitat (a function of X2, water quality, and submerged vegetation), water temperature, overbite clam grazing, entrainment of the food web components that support delta smelt (e.g., Jassby et al. 2002; Durand, 2008), and pesticide loading (Werner, et. al., 2008), and possibly Microcystis blooms that poison copepods.

 BDCP Objective #2